The BIG IDEA—Global research reveals 9 factors you can apply to your life to increase your odds of living a longer and more fulfilling life.

 Buettner is a New York Times bestselling author, has been featured on Oprah and TED, and his research has influenced national government health initiatives.

-In these Blue Zones—people reach the age of 100 at a rate of about 10 times more often than in the United States (with one exception).
+In these Blue Zones—people reach the age of 100 at a rate of about 10 times more often than in other regions of the world.

 - Sardinia, Italy